 General - The Plan is a defined contribution plan covering substantially all employees in the United States who have completed 90 days of service for Merit Medical Systems, Inc. (the "Company").
 The Board of Directors of the Company has appointed the 401(k) Plan Administration and Investment Committee to control and manage the operation and administration of the Plan.
-Reliance Trust Company serves as the trustee of the Plan.
+Effective September 28, 2020, Fidelity Management Trust Company serves as the trustee of the Plan.
+Prior to September 28, 2020, Reliance Trust Company was the trustee of the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").